 High adventure class V rafting can be found on the Wind River, the West Fork of the Hood River, and the Farmlands stretch of the White Salmon River.
 The famous Husum Falls drop on the Middle White Salmon is also a Class V option on our popular day trips.

 The difficulties of Class V carried to the extreme.
 Nearly impossible and very dangerous.
 For teams of experts only.
 Involves risk of life.
 Class VI rapids are not commercially raftable.

 What can change a river’s classification?

 First, the class designation may vary with fluctuating water levels.
 Typically, high water levels increase the difficulty of rapids.
 However, this is not always the case.
 Some rapids become more technical and more difficult at lower water levels.
-Second, the classification system does not take into account the type of boat being paddled.
-Some rapids may present particular challenges for rafts, while other rapids may be more difficult for a whitewater paddler in a kayak.
-Finally, major events like landslides, ice storms or floods can change the shape of rapids, thus altering their classification.
+Second, the classification system does not consider the type of boat being paddled.
+Some rapids may present particular challenges for rafts, while others may be more difficult for a whitewater paddler in a kayak.
+Finally, significant events like landslides, ice storms, or floods can change the shape of rapids, thus altering their classification.

-Please call us at Wet Planet if you have any questions about which rivers are appropriate for your group.
+Please call us at 1-877-390-9445 if you have questions about which rivers are appropriate for your group.